jbiggins-cyber/ComNets-LDI-Project/README.md

 A Static Design Diagram and System Sequence Diagram are shown below in `static_design_diagram.pdf` and `system_sequence_diagram.pdf` respectively.

 ## Usage
-To set up client/server communications, simply enter one of the following commands:
+To set up client/server communications, simply enter one of the following commands, or use Docker as shown below.
 ```
 python3 simple_server.py udp
 python3 simple_client.py udp